katerinanavab/webdocs/docs/unit02/notes203.md

 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

-Note how the animation is already running and how it keeps repeating itself.
-We'll cover that `@keyframes` rule at the bottom of our example in a bit, so for now focus on the actual `animation` **properties** used in the example above:
+> Note how the animation is already running and how it keeps repeating itself.
+We'll cover that `@keyframes` rule at the bottom of our example in a bit, so for now focus on the actual `animation` **properties** used in the example above.

 <div class="imp" markdown="block">

+The code below is known as the **configuration stage** where we _define animation properties_ to be applied on the element, and it is only the first half of defining an animation.

 ```css
 #ball {